spinnaker/governance/cx-sig-charter-draft.md

 ## Roles and Organization Management

-This sig adheres to the Roles and Organization Management outlined in Spinnaker's governance policy and will actively suggest updates to those policies as part of our work. and opts-in to updates and modifications to [sig-governance].
+This sig adheres to the Roles and Organization Management outlined in Spinnaker's governance policy and will actively suggest updates to those policies as part of our work.

 ### Additional responsibilities of Chairs